monikasuthar/Road-Accident-Analysis-Excel/README.md

 Client Requirement
 The client required an interactive Excel dashboard to analyze and visualize road accident data from 2021 and 2022, with a focus on both high-level KPIs and detailed breakdowns.
 The objective was to enable data-driven decision-making by highlighting accident trends, severity, vehicle types, and environmental factors.

-Key Features of the Dashboard
+Key Features of the Dashboard:

 🔹 Primary KPIs
 Total Casualties resulting from accidents
 Casualties by Accident Severity